Angeline Morrison: Life

-Morrison's self-released album The Brown Girl and Other Folk Songs was produced by the artist herself, with performances and additional mixing by Nick Duffy.
+Morrison produced her self-released album The Brown Girl and Other Folk Songs (2022), with performances and additional mixing by Nick Duffy.

 Her album The Sorrow Songs (2022), produced by Eliza Carthy, takes a series of stories from Black British history and situates them in the tradition of British folk music.
 The album's first song, 'Unknown African Boy (d.1830)' is told from the perspective of the mother of an eight-year-old West African boy, who was washed up on shore on the Isles of Scilly, when the slave ship Hope was wrecked there.
 Morrison performed the song on Later... with Jools Holland in 2022.